Quietwolf12/Neural_Style_Transfer/README.md

 - **Total Loss:** Weighted sum of all losses is calculated and minimized.

 ### Optimizer
-As mentioned in the research paper by Leon Gatys et al., I have used BFGS algorithm (An Iterative Nonlinear optimization method) of scipy to minimize loss.
+As mentioned in the [paper](https://arxiv.org/abs/1508.06576) by Leon Gatys et al., I have used BFGS algorithm (An Iterative Nonlinear optimization method) of scipy to minimize loss.
 Instead, we can also use the Adam optimizer or any other to minimize loss.

 ### Choosing layers
 **Content Layer:**